What mephedrone addiction looks like in real life

 A calm day after a crash is not recovery.
 It is often the moment to build the next step.

 The shift came when the family stopped treating each crash as a separate episode.
 They began to see the system: phone, contacts, shame, sleep collapse and craving.
-Instead of another argument, they prepared a confidential route, a safer transition and a plan for what would happen after the first calm day.
+Instead of another argument, they prepared a confidential route, medical stabilization if needed, and a private villa-residence recovery structure.

 Frequently asked questions